 You can start by considering your emissions and energy costs.
 Do this by compiling bills for gas, electricity, diesel and other fuels, and waste.

-You can also use our threshold calculator to help you estimate if you meet any of the reporting thresholds.
+You can use our threshold calculator to help you estimate if you meet any of the reporting thresholds.

 Transfer reporting obligations